UPPMAX/UPPMAX-documentation/docs/software/jupyter_local.md

 Jupyter can be slow when using remote desktop webpage (e.g. ``https://rackham-gui.uppmax.uu.se``).

 - For UPPMAX, one can use a locally installed ThinLinc client to speed up Jupyter.
-See `the UPPMAX documentation on ThinLinc <https://www.uppmax.uu.se/support/user-guides/thinlinc-graphical-connection-guide>`_ on how to install the ThinLinc client locally
+See `the UPPMAX documentation on ThinLinc <https://www.uppmax.uu.se/support/user-guides/thinlinc-graphical-connection-guide>`_ on how to install the ThinLinc client locally.

 ## UPPMAX procedure